fiatjaf/noflux-website/README.md

-Miniflux's Website
+Noflux's Website
 ==================

-Miniflux's website is a simple static HTML website generated with [Hugo](https://gohugo.io/).
+Noflux's website is a simple static HTML website generated with [Hugo](https://gohugo.io/).

 There is no Javascript or tracking at all.